ang-zeyu/infisearch/docs/src/indexing_configuration.md

 # Indexer Configuration

 All indexer configurations are sourced from a json file.
-By default, the cli tool looks for `morsels_config.json` in the source folder (first argument) specified in the command.
+By default, the cli tool looks for `morsels_config.json` in the source folder (first argument specified in the command).

 You can run the cli command with the `--init` option to initialise the default configuration file in the source folder.